Death of Edgar Allan Poe: Cause of death

-Because Poe was found on the day of an election, it was suggested as early as 1872 that he was the victim of cooping.
-This was a ballot-box-stuffing scam in which victims were abducted off the street by local "election gangs", imprisoned in a small room called "the coop", drugged or forced with alcohol or beatings to get them to comply.
-The cooping victims were then used as pawns to vote for a political party at multiple locations.
-Often their clothing would be changed and/or they would be given disguises such as wigs, fake beards, or mustaches to fool voting officials and vote multiple times.
-Cooping, which would also explain the dirty and disheveled clothes and shoes that he was wearing when he was found, had become the standard explanation for Poe's death in most of his biographies for several decades, though his status in Baltimore may have made him too recognizable for this scam to have worked.
+Because Poe was found on the day of an election, it was suggested as early as 1872 that he was the victim of a method of election fraud called cooping.
+Victims of cooping were abducted off the street by local "election gangs", imprisoned in a small room called "the coop", drugged or forced with alcohol or beatings to get them to comply.
+They were then used as pawns to vote for a political party at multiple locations.
+Often their clothing would be changed and/or they would be given disguises such as wigs, fake beards or mustaches to fool election officials and vote multiple times.
+Cooping, which would also explain the dirty and disheveled clothes and shoes that Poe was wearing when he was found, had become the standard explanation for his death in most of his biographies for several decades, though his social status in Baltimore may have made him too recognizable for this scam to have worked.

 In an analysis published in the Maryland Medical Journal in 1996 by cardiologist R. Michael Benitez, it was suggested Poe's death most likely resulted from rabies, possibly contracted from one of his pets.
 Signs that pointed to this conclusion included delirium and Poe having difficulty drinking water when hospitalized (likely hydrophobia, or fear of water, a common symptom of rabies), as well as the fact that rabies victims can have the virus for up to a year after contracting it.

 Funeral

 Poe's funeral was a simple one, held at 4 p.m. on Monday, October 8, 1849, in Baltimore.
 Few people attended the ceremony.
-Poe's uncle, Henry Herring, provided a simple mahogany coffin, and a cousin, Neilson Poe, supplied the hearse.
+Poe's uncle-in-law, Henry Herring, provided a simple mahogany coffin, and a cousin, Neilson Poe, supplied the hearse.
 Moran's wife made his shroud.
-The funeral was presided over by the Reverend W. T. D. Clemm, cousin of Poe's wife Virginia.
-Also in attendance were Snodgrass, Baltimore lawyer and former University of Virginia classmate Zaccheus Collins Lee, Poe's first cousin Elizabeth Herring and her husband, and former schoolmaster Joseph Clarke.
+The funeral was presided over by the Reverend W. T. D. Clemm, cousin of Poe's late wife Virginia.
+Also in attendance were Snodgrass; Baltimore lawyer and former University of Virginia classmate Zaccheus Collins Lee; Poe's first cousin Elizabeth Herring and her husband; and former schoolmaster Joseph Clarke.
 The entire ceremony lasted only three minutes in the cold, damp weather.
 Reverend Clemm decided not to bother with a sermon because the crowd was too small.
 Sexton George W. Spence wrote of the weather: "It was a dark and gloomy day, not raining but just kind of raw and threatening."
-Poe was buried at Westminster Presbyterian churchyard, in Baltimore, in a cheap coffin that lacked handles, a nameplate, cloth lining, or a cushion for his head.
+Poe was buried at the back of Westminster Hall and Burying Ground, in a cheap coffin that lacked handles, a nameplate, cloth lining or a cushion for his head.

 On October 10, 2009, Poe received a second funeral in Baltimore.
 Actors portrayed Poe's contemporaries and other long-dead writers and artists.
 Each paid their respects and read eulogies adapted from their writings about Poe.
 The funeral included a replica of Poe's casket and wax cadaver.